Nicole Scherzinger Stretches Her Leg Against Lizzo’s Shoulder, Showing Off Amazing Flexibility On Instagram

 I travel so much it’s so important for me to sweat it out.
 It’s not only for physical being, but mostly for my mental well-being.????It keeps me centered, focused, strong and helps me get in the right frame of mind for my work ahead.
 Preparation is key.
 Prepare yourself so when the opportunity comes, you are ready!
 Stay focused Monday!
 You got this! ????????❤️????????♀️

 This is hardly the first time that Nicole has shown her Instagram followers how flexible she is.
-In a post from October 14, she stands out in a photo full of dancers with her left leg hoisted in the air while the right one is pointed.
-A raised arm completes the dancerly pose.
+In a post from October 14, she stood out in a photo full of dancers with her left leg hoisted in the air and the other leg pointed.
+A raised arm completed the dancer-like pose.

-Unlike the most recent post on her Instagram page, Nicole is dressed in activewear is this photo.
-Her outfit consists of a pink sports bra and black leggings.
+Unlike the most recent post on her Instagram page, Nicole was dressed in activewear is this photo, as seen in her outfit, which featured a pink sports bra and black leggings.
 She paired the workout look with black and white Nike sneakers.

 In the caption, Nicole revealed that she was at a rehearsal in Jakarta, Indonesia.